hakhundov/bufferc/BufferC/README.md

 * Build the project (Project menu) to make the language implementation active.

-* In the examples directory you find a couple of example `.bc` files.
-Open them to inspect what the IDE provides.

 * Add the `Spoofax (Meta) Nature` to the project: right click on the project folder (in the explorer widget),
 	- spoofax (meta) -> add spoofax meta nature
 	- spoofax -> add spoofax nature

+#### BufferC Examples

+* Import the bufferc-examples project (also in the bufferc repository) into Eclipse as a generic project

+* Add the Spoofax Nature to the project (see above)

+* In the examples directory you find a couple of example `.bc` files.
+Open them to inspect what the IDE provides, which should include:
+	- syntax highlighting
+	- syntax checking, i.e. error reports on syntactic errors
+	- name checking
+	- type checking

+* The Spoofax menu for a .bc file should have entries for
+	- getting the abstract syntax of a file
+	- generation of a C header file
+	- generation of a C file

 ## The BufferC Language